aaeiklllm/cmsc21/README.md

 CMSC 21 (Fundamentals of Programming)
-- Basic Activities writtin in the C++ programming language.
+- Basic Activities written in the C++ programming language.